frappe/erpnext/erpnext/docs/user/manual/en/asset/asset-maintenance.md

 <img class="screenshot" alt="Asset" src="/docs/assets/img/asset/asset_maintenance.png">

 ### Asset Maintenance Log
-For each task in Asset Maintenance create a Asset Maintenance Log which will have status, completion date and actions performed.
-Based on completion date here, next due date is calculated automatically.
+For each task in Asset Maintenance, Asset Maintenance Log is auto created to keep track of the upcoming Maintenances.
+It will have status, completion date and actions performed.
+Based on completion date here, next due date is calculated automatically and new Asset Maintenance Log is created.
 <img class="screenshot" alt="Asset" src="/docs/assets/img/asset/asset_maintenance_log.png">

 ### Asset Repair